For cPanel & WHM version 11.50

 What is the cPanel and Apache page that I see at my domain?

-Why is Apache is restarting every 10 minutes?
+Why does Apache restart every 10 minutes?

 This is normal behavior.
-Cpanellogd
+The

 How can I add or remove support for features like PHP or Java server pages to my Apache webserver?